 “The more professional and concerned your tone is, the more quickly people will calm down.”

 Other customers or leads that see how well you can handle a situation and how genuinely you care about all your customers will be more inclined to buy from you.
 Thus, just keeping your temper in check can go a long way.
 Learn to take some criticism positively.

 Let’s Look At What We Learned

 Ecommerce stores will not be forsaken because of a negative review.
 Instead, you can leverage them to your benefit.
-A few negative reviews can do wonders for your website.
+A few bad reviews on Google can do wonders for your website.
 It can help develop positive client-business relationships, boost conversions, showcase authenticity, and more.
 Don’t filter all the negative reviews.

 Avoid filtering any comments.
 However, you need to screen which ones are genuine client complaints, and which ones are just being posted by the competition to tarnish your brand’s image, or are posted by frauds looking for a freebie or compensation.

 If you want to counter the bad, then learn how to deal with fake negative reviews that are posted by opportunists, or better yet, ask them for the necessary evidence in the kindest way possible to show the world their true intentions.

 Regardless, try to leverage better help negative reviews and handle them in a positive manner instead of falling prey to your own fears of stigma.
 In a nutshell, you need to remember that negative customer reviews are not bad for business; in fact, they are far from it.
 You just need to know how to tackle them.